Tabanidae

-Horse-flies or horseflies are true flies in the family Tabanidae in the insect order Diptera.
-They are often large and agile in flight.
-Only female horseflies bite animals, and humans, to obtain blood.
+Horse flies and deer flies are true flies in the family Tabanidae in the insect order Diptera.
+The adults are often large and agile in flight.
+Females parasitize land vertebrates, including humans, biting them to obtain blood.
 They prefer to fly in sunlight, avoiding dark and shady areas, and are inactive at night.
 They are found all over the world except for some islands and the polar regions (Hawaii, Greenland, Iceland).
-Both horse-flies and botflies (Oestridae) are sometimes referred to as gadflies.
+Both horse flies and botflies (Oestridae) are sometimes referred to as gadflies.
+Contrary to popular belief, horse flies can not see infrared light or otherwise detect heat at a distance.

-Adult horse-flies feed on nectar and plant exudates; the males have weak mouthparts and only the females bite animals to obtain enough protein from blood to produce eggs.
+Adult horse flies feed on nectar and plant exudates; males have weak mouthparts, but females have mouthparts strong enough to puncture the skin of large animals.
+This is for the purpose of obtaining enough protein from blood to produce eggs.
 The mouthparts of females are formed into a stout stabbing organ with two pairs of sharp cutting blades, and a spongelike part used to lap up the blood that flows from the wound.
 The larvae are predaceous and grow in semiaquatic habitats.

-Female horse-flies can transfer blood-borne diseases from one animal to another through their feeding habit.
-In areas where diseases occur, they have been known to carry equine infectious anaemia virus, some trypanosomes, the filarial worm Loa loa, anthrax among cattle and sheep, and tularemia.
+Female horse flies can transfer blood-borne diseases from one animal to another through their feeding habit.
+In areas where those diseases occur, they have been known to carry equine infectious anaemia virus, some trypanosomes, the filarial worm Loa loa, anthrax among cattle and sheep, and tularemia.
 They can reduce growth rates in cattle and lower the milk output of cows if suitable shelters are not provided.

-Horse-flies have appeared in literature since Aeschylus in Ancient Greece mentioned them driving people to "madness" through their persistent pursuit.
+Horse flies have long appeared in literature.
+The father of Greek tragedy, Aeschylus, depicts a gadfly (μύωψ, mýops) driving Io to madness in Prometheus Bound through its relentless pursuit.
+The philosopher Socrates later adopted the gadfly as an ironic mascot for his persistent questioning of those who spoke with him.

 Common names

-Apart from the common name "horse-flies", broad categories of biting, bloodsucking Tabanidae are known by a large number of common names.
+Tabanidae are known by a large number of common names.
+The subfamily Chrysopsinae is known as deer flies, perhaps because of their abundance on moorland where deer roam, and buffalo-flies, moose-flies and elephant-flies emanate from other parts of the world where these animals are found.
+The term "horse-fly" refers primarily to Tabaninae that are typically larger and stouter, and that lack the banded wings deer flies have.
+Other common names include tabanids, gadflies, green-headed flies, and green flies.

 The word "Tabanus" was first recorded by Pliny the Younger and has survived as the generic name.
-In general, country folk did not distinguish between the various biting insects that irritated their cattle and called them all "gad-flies", from the word "gad" meaning a spike.
-The most common name is "cleg[g]", "gleg" or "clag", which comes from Old Norse and may have originated from the Vikings.
+In general, country folk did not distinguish between the various biting insects that irritated their cattle and called them all "gad-flies", from the word "gad" meaning "spike".
+Other common names include "cleg[g]", "gleg" or "clag", which come from Old Norse and may have originated from the Vikings.
 Other names such as "stouts" refer to the wide bodies of the insects and "dun-flies" to their sombre colouring.
-The subfamily Chrysopsinae is known as "deer-flies", perhaps because of their abundance on moorland where deer roam, and "buffalo-flies", "moose-flies" and "elephant-flies" emanate from other parts of the world where these animals are found.
-In North America they are known as "horse flies" or "breeze-flies", and in Australia and the UK they are known as "March flies", a name used in other Anglophonic countries to refer to the non-bloodsucking Bibionidae.
+In Australia and the UK they are also known as March flies, a name used in other Anglophonic countries to refer to the non-bloodsucking Bibionidae.